 Look at your CEO's calendar for the past two weeks.
 Count the meetings.
-Then ask the harder question; how many produced an actual decision?
-Not a discussion.
-Not a "let's circle back."
-Not an action item that became a follow-up that became another meeting.
-A decision, with an owner, and a deadline.
+Then ask the harder question: how many produced an actual decision?
+Not a discussion, not a "let's circle back," not an action item that became a follow-up that became another meeting.
+A real decision, with an owner and a deadline.

 If the answer is less than half, your CEO doesn't have a time management problem.
 They have a Chief of Staff problem.
 More precisely, they don't have a Chief of Staff at all, and the absence is costing more than they realize.